flairNLP/fundus/docs/how_to_contribute.md

 ```

 Internally, the `ParserProxy` maps crawl dates to specific versions (`V1`, `V2`, etc.) subclassing `BaseParser`.
-Since Fundus' parser are written by hand and in most cases bound to the layout they were written for, Fundus takes the
+Since Fundus' parsers are written by hand and in most cases bound to the layout they were written for, Fundus takes the
 extra proxying step to address changes to the layout.
 Don't worry about it now.
 To add a new parser you don't even have to know why we do this ;).